Is This a Signal to Slow Down?

 In defense of slowing down

 What is this crisis asking of us?
-On multiple levels?
-What is it asking of me?
+On multiple levels: What is it asking of me?
 What is it asking of us and our relationships?
-And what is it asking for us collectively/globally?
+What is it asking for us collectively/globally?
 We can’t find out if we don’t use this space- these changes to routine, disruptions to our patterns, adjustments to our work environment- to listen.
 Slowing down helps us to listen deeply.
 To become aware.
 And from awareness comes choice.

 So, after you finish reading this article, I am going to invite you to take one big breath.
 One moment to pause.
 And from there–from that space–you will start to become more aware of what you can create from this crisis.